marcaurele/acloudguru-aws-certified-solution-architect/SECURITY.md

   - Amazon Transit Gateway
   - S3 hosted applications (targeting S3 buckets is strictly prohibited).

+### Mapping AWS services to Incident Response plan

+- Detection and Analysis:
+  - AWS GuardDuty
+  - Amazon Detective Service
+  - AWS Config
+  - AWS CloudTrail
+- Containment, Eradication and Recovery:
+  - AWS Identity and Access Management
+  - VPC
+  - Lambda: to automate eradication / any actions
+  - Backup: recovery to restore from ransomware

 ## Updates Based On Student Feedback

 ### Amazon Macie

 Fully managed data security and data privacy service that uses machine learning and pattern matching to discover, monitor, and protect **your sensitive data stored in your data lake**.
 Macie can be used to scan your data lakes and discover sensitive information such as PII or financial data, and identify and report overly permissive or unencrypted buckets.
 Great for PCS-DSS compliance.
-Mainly scanning S3 bucket content to classify data.
+Only scanning S3 bucket content to classify data.

 ### AWS GuardDuty

-AWS GuardDuty is a managed service that can watch CloudTrail, VPC Flow Logs and DNS Logs, **watching for malicious activity**.
+AWS GuardDuty is a managed service that can watch CloudTrail, VPC Flow Logs, S3 Data Events and DNS Logs, **watching for malicious activity** (there's more possible input).
 It has a build-in list of suspect IP addresses and you can also upload your own lists of IPs.
-GuardDuty can trigger CloudWatch events which can then be used for a variety of activities like notifications or automatically responding to a threat based on Lambdas.
+GuardDuty can trigger CloudWatch events which can then be used for a variety of activities like notifications or automatically responding to a threat based on Lambdas, SNS, EventBridge, Security Hub.
+All findings have an unique identifier.

 ### SES - Simple Email Service